 With a frameset, you can display multiple files in a frame or in one window.
-You can only add tagged files to a frameset.
+The files must be tagged before they can be used in the frameset.

 To create a frameset:

-- Go to Report Designer > New > New Frameset.
+- In Designer click New > New Frameset.
 The following window is displayed:

-- On the sides of the frames, set the size in percent, pixels or select auto.
+- On the sides of the frames, set the size of the frame.
+The following options are available both for width and height:

 - You can change the frame properties by clicking Frame Properties button.
 The following dialog is displayed: